Always a highlight, the dog show is back this year.

 - Children under the age of 16 MUST be accompanied by an adult.

-- Participants must arrive at the Dog Ring 5 minutes ahead of their class for registration
+- Participants must arrive at the dog show ring 5 minutes ahead of their class for registration

 - Dogs should not be dressed up in costumes or any clothing that does not have a welfare benefit